 A workbook for a 2-day basic workshop and other resources for organizations to use in educating and organizing against racism.

-Background on Ruby Bridges – 6-year old girl – first black student to attend all white William Frantz Elementary School in Louisiana November 1960.
+Facebook video that gives background on Ruby Bridges – 6-year old girl – first black student to attend all white William Frantz Elementary School in Louisiana November 1960.

 Race in America – A Holy Post Video